RezareSystems/angular-examples/akita-example/README.md

 # Akita example application

+## Akita is state management library for JS applications.
+It is an alternative to ngrx, ngxs or using plain rxjs (Akita is built on top of plain rxjs) for managing application state

+### Akita encourages simplicity by reducing boilerplate code and the learning curve seen from using ngrx

 #### This example shows how to set up and use Akita application state management in an Angular application.

 How to run: